FULL DIGITAL FLOW

 3D DIGITAL SCAN

-The scanners currently on the market, unlike the first models of a few years ago, have reached the optimal speed and precision to obtain fixed prostheses of perfect quality.
+The scanners currently on the market, unlike older models, have reached the optimal speed and precision to obtain fixed prostheses of perfect quality.

 For the patient, the main advantage lies in the comfort of the scanning session: in fact, he never finds himself having bulky and uncomfortable pastes in his mouth.
 Furthermore, being able to scan multiple teeth together with ease, there will be a reduction in the number of sessions.